Things to do in North Devon

 Holidays in Croyde properties offer a great starting point for cycling – whether it’s road, mountain or a good old day out with the family.

-Since Wiggo brought home the gold for GB, road biking has become a popular activity along the roads of North Devon.
-Riders are attracted by the varied landscape and challenging rides that local routes offer, from the coast to the climbs of Exmoor.
+Road cycling has become a popular activity along the roads of North Devon.
+Riders are attracted by the varied landscape and challenging rides that local routes such as the National Cycle Network offer, from the coast to the climbs of Exmoor.
 There are plenty of options for short circular rides, or long days spent pounding the miles!

 Likewise, this area of North Devon is a fantastic destination for mountain bikers.
 The countryside is criss-crossed with trails and bridleways, offering varied landscape and options for taking the easy way… or the hard way!
 Just up the road is Keypitts Farm, home to North Devon Mountain Bike which has trails for all abilities.